lisaweijler/umapflow/README.md

 # umap-hdbscan
-Automatic MRD detection for AML patients with UMAP and HDBSCAN.
+Automatic MRD detection in pediatric AML patients with UMAP and HDBSCAN.